knightedcodemonkey/module/docs/roadmap.md

 ## Idiomatic Exports

 Shipped: `idiomaticExports: 'safe'` is now the default for CJS → ESM, with fallback to the helper bag plus diagnostics when unsafe.
+Auto lifts simple `module.exports = { foo, bar }` object literals to idiomatic exports when safe.

 Next:

 - Explore a true `'aggressive'` mode (mixed exports/module.exports, limited reassignments, identifier-safe computed keys) with guarded semantics and explicit diagnostics.
-- In `'auto'`, allow idiomatic `module.exports = { foo, bar }` when the object literal is simple: single top-level assignment, no spreads/getters/computed/duplicate keys, only identifier keys, RHS values limited to safe literals/identifiers/function|class expressions, no `require()` inside RHS, and no `__proto__`/`prototype` keys.
-Add a shorthand-object fixture test and keep falling back to the helper for anything more complex.
 - Consider a constrained ESM → CJS “pretty” path where live-binding and TLA semantics permit it.

 ## CLI